audaciaconsulting/Audacia.Seed/README.md

 - Entity Framework (`Audacia.Seed.EntityFramework`)

 The aim of this library is to reduce the overhead of setting up data for testing.
 It provides a fluent API for seeding data, and supports customisation of the data being seeded.
-This library has taken inspiration from really libraries such as [Bogus](https://github.com/bchavez/Bogus) and [AutoFixture](https://github.com/AutoFixture/AutoFixture), with the following key differences.
+This library has taken inspiration from libraries such as [Bogus](https://github.com/bchavez/Bogus) and [AutoFixture](https://github.com/AutoFixture/AutoFixture), with the following key differences.
 - **Conservative seeding**: children will share a parent by default.
 Parents that are deemed to be optional will not be seeded unless otherwise specified.
 - **ORM-centric approach**: All data seeding actions are into a provided `ISeedableRepository`, rather than generating POCOs on the fly.